devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 Make sure you understand the circuit, with the additions we made.

 Finally, let's run the `AerSimulator()` function on the circuit and plot a histogram of the outputs.
 The `AerSimulator()` simulates the circuit.

 Qiskit `Aer` as a whole is a "high-performance quantum computing simulator with realistic noise models."
-It just does what we want to -- to see if the circuit/protocol works or not.
+We'll use it to see if the circuit/protocol works or not.

 The histogram will show us the statistics for all three classical bits.
-The bottom/leftmost bit should always be 0 -- indicating $Q$ was successfully teleported into $B$, while the other two bits should be roughly uniform.
+The bottom/leftmost bit should always be 0 -- indicating $Q$ was successfully teleported into $B$.

 ```python
 result = AerSimulator().run(test).result()